 Specimen never saw any other kids go into or come out of room 222.
 Was the program concerned only with him?
 Whenever the specimen rose from his seat in the classroom at exactly 11am, once a week, and left the classroom to meet the young man from the University of Chicago, the specimen’s fifth grade teacher said nothing.
 Which was the same as saying Go.
 Leave.

-One day Ben gave the specimen something to give to his mother to sign, a thick sheaf of papers in a big brown envelope with an impressive embossed stamped on it.
+One day Ben gave the specimen something to give to his mother to sign, a thick sheaf of papers in a big brown envelope with an impressive seal embossed on it.
 She refused to sign it.
 The specimen never saw the younger white man with hairy forearms from the University of Chicago again.

 3. A BOWL OF INFINITE-POSSIBILITY PUDDING